-In the previous blog (link: ??????????????)
-I covered the merits and situations where we often have to copy an existing depreciation area.
+In the previous blog How to Copy/Insert a New Depreciation Area Into Existing Assets With RAFABNEW (Part 1) I covered the merits and situations where we often have to copy an existing depreciation area.
 Of course, this is easily done on a go-forward basis.
 Just do the configuration and the area will immediately be available to all newly created assets.
 But the requirement is to have this area created for existing assets… hence the need for the RAFABNEW program.

 Let’s start with the screenshot tour below.